DJI Prime Day drone deal coming Tuesday: The Mavic Mini Fly More Combo will be $100 off

-DJI's littlest Mavic drone is getting a big discount for Amazon Prime Day 2020.
-The palm-sized folding Mavic Mini normally sells for $399 by itself, but for Prime Day you'll be able to get the Mavic Mini Fly More Combo for that same price.
-That's $100 off the normal $499 price for the bundle, which includes the drone, its compact controller, protective propeller cages, a two-way charging hub, three batteries, three sets of extra propellers and a carrying case.
+DJI's littlest Mavic drone, the Mavic Mini, will be getting a big discount on Amazon Prime Day 2020.
+The palm-sized folding drone normally costs $399 by itself, but on Prime Day you'll be able to find the Mavic Mini Fly More Combo for that same price.
+That's $100 off the normal $499 price for the bundle, which includes the drone, its compact controller, a two-way charging hub, three batteries, three sets of extra propellers, protective propeller cages and a carrying case.
+Amazon's two-day Prime Day sales event officially kicks off at midnight on Tuesday, Oct.
+13, and runs through Wednesday, Oct.
+14.

-The Mavic Mini weighs less than 250 grams (8.8 ounces), shoots video at up to 2.7K at 30 frames per second and 12-megapixel photos and flies for up to 30 minutes.
-To get the weight down, the Mini doesn't have any extra sensors for obstacle avoidance or recognition and it doesn't have all the tracking capabilities of the company's higher-end Mavics.
-It's still easy to fly, though, and the camera is stabilized on a three-axis gimbal so you get the same incredibly smooth video and blur-free photos as the others.
+The Mavic Mini weighs less than 250 grams (8.8 ounces), shoots video at up to 2.7K at 30 frames per second and 12-megapixel photos, and flies for up to 30 minutes.
+To bring the weight down, the Mini doesn't have any extra sensors for recognition and obstacle avoidance, and it doesn't have all the tracking capabilities of the company's higher-end Mavics.
+It's still easy to fly, though, and the camera is stabilized on a three-axis gimbal so you get the same blur-free photos and incredibly smooth video as the others.

-This is the first time DJI has discounted the Mavic Mini since its launch last year.
-But, if you're interested in another DJI drone or one of its Ronin camera gimbals, the company says it will have other Prime Day deals available.

 Discuss: DJI Prime Day drone deal coming Tuesday: The Mavic Mini Fly More Combo will be $100 off